Randy Johnson (offensive lineman)

-Robert Randall Johnson (born January 2, 1953) is a former American football offensive guard who played two seasons with the Tampa Bay Buccaneers of the National Football League (NFL).
-He was drafted by the Seattle Seahawks in the fourth round of the 1976 NFL Draft.
-He played college football at the University of Georgia and attended Pepperell High School in Lindale, Georgia.
-Johnson was a consensus All-American in 1975.
-He was also a member of the Edmonton Eskimos of the Canadian Football League.
+Robert Randall Johnson (born January 2, 1953) is an American former professional football player who was an offensive guard for two seasons with the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, earning consensus All-American honors in 1975.
+Johnson was selected by the Seattle Seahawks in the fourth round of the 1976 NFL draft.

-Early years
+Early life

-Johnson participated in high school football, wrestling, basketball, baseball and track at Pepperell High School.
+Johnson participated in high school football, wrestling, basketball, baseball and track at Pepperell High School in Lindale, Georgia.
 He was an All-area fullback and middle guard in football.
 The football team was 9-1 his senior year.
 He won the unlimited weight division in the Northwest Georgia High School wrestling tournament in 1970 and 1971.
 Johnson was the Region 7AA Champion in the unlimited weight division in 1970 as well.
 In 1971, he was the state champion of Georgia High School wrestling in the unlimited division.
 He was the runner-up in the state his junior year.
 Johnson participated in the State Track and Field competition in discus and shot put in 1971.
 He was also a letterman in basketball and baseball.
 He was inducted into the Rome-Floyd Sports Hall of Fame in 1977.